louislam/uptime-kuma/CONTRIBUTING.md

 - IDE that supports [`ESLint`](https://eslint.org/) and EditorConfig (I am using [`IntelliJ IDEA`](https://www.jetbrains.com/idea/))
 - A SQLite GUI tool (f.ex. [`SQLite Expert Personal`](https://www.sqliteexpert.com/download.html) or [`DBeaver Community`](https://dbeaver.io/download/))

+## Git Branches

+- `master`: 2.X.X development.
+If you want to add a new feature, your pull request should base on this.
+- `1.23.X`: 1.23.X development.
+If you want to fix a bug for v1 and v2, your pull request should base on this.
+- All other branches are unused, outdated or for dev.

 ## Install Dependencies for Development

 ```bash